oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 ## Set up your Supabase project

 Go to your [Supabase account](https://app.supabase.com/) and click on **New Project**.
 Select your default organization (or create a new one).
 Name your project `OktaSupabase` and give it a strong password.
 Select the region closest to you and select the pricing plan that suits your needs best.
 Most likely this will be the `Free` plan but if you find a need to update to pro you can do that as well.
-Once you're done click **Create Project**.
+Once you're done, click **Create Project**.

 {% img blog/supabase-vue/supabase-create-project.png alt:"Create a project in Supabase" width:"600" %}{: .center-image }